 \subsection{Standardized Benchmarking \& Evaluations}

-A major barrier to progress in the driving world models is the lack of common, standardized benchmarks and evaluation protocols.
-Current studies often utilize different datasets or ad hoc metrics, which makes it difficult to meaningfully compare models and assess their true performance in diverse realistic settings \cite{huang2024vbench,zheng2025vbench2,li2025worldmodelbench,duan2025worldscore}.
-Establishing unified benchmarks can provide a comprehensive evaluation framework that captures key metrics such as physical plausibility, temporal consistency, and controllability.
-Moreover, standardized evaluations should encompass both closed-loop simulation tests and real-world scenarios to validate the model’s capabilities under varying traffic densities, weather conditions, and complex urban architectures~\cite{yang2024drivearena}.
-Future work must focus on developing these benchmarks to ensure fair and transparent comparisons across different approaches.
+A major barrier to progress in driving world models is the absence of common, standardized benchmarks and protocols.
+Because studies rely on different datasets and ad hoc metrics, meaningfully comparing models across diverse, realistic settings is difficult~\cite{huang2024vbench,zheng2025vbench2,li2025worldmodelbench,duan2025worldscore}.
+A unified benchmark would instead jointly capture the qualities that matter most, such as physical plausibility, temporal consistency, and controllability.

+Recent efforts begin to move in this direction.
+4DWorldBench~\cite{lu20254dworldbench} consolidates fidelity, consistency, and controllability into a single framework spanning 3D and 4D generation models, while WorldLens~\cite{worldlens2026} operationalizes holistic, multi-aspect evaluation and shows that no current approach dominates across pixel quality, 4D geometry, closed-loop behavior, and human realism, underscoring the gap between how generated worlds \emph{look} and whether they \emph{behave}.
+Building on such protocols, future evaluation should move beyond perceptual scores such as FID/FVD toward explicit \emph{physics- and causal-consistency} criteria (\eg, collision and kinematic plausibility, and action-conditioned counterfactual probes; \emph{cf.}~Sec.~\ref{sec:metrics_physics}), ideally backed by a shared open-source codebase for protocol-level comparability.

+Equally important is grounding evaluation in behavior rather than appearance alone.
+Standardized protocols should span both closed-loop simulation and real-world scenarios, stressing models under varying traffic densities, weather conditions, and complex urban layouts~\cite{yang2024drivearena}.
+A growing family of closed-loop benchmarks moves toward this goal: World-in-World~\cite{worldinworld2025} evaluates world models within an interactive closed loop, DriveE2E~\cite{drivee2e2025} and nuPlan-R~\cite{nuplanr2025} provide real-to-simulation and reactive multi-agent planning benchmarks, ReactSim-Bench~\cite{reactsimbench2026} probes reactive behavior, and DrivingGen~\cite{drivinggen2026} consolidates generative-video-model evaluation.
+A complementary concern is trusting the simulator itself: its verdict should be \emph{validated} before it informs decision-making~\cite{admissibility2026}.
+Developing these benchmarks is essential for fair, transparent comparison across approaches.